cpfiffer/microstructure.exchange/index.md

 <!-- ### Courses
 - [Market Microstructure Summer School](https://microstructure-course.com/), July 1-5, 2024, at Stockholm University.
 A one-week full-time intensive PhD level course taught by Thierry Foucault (HEC Paris) and Albert Menkveld (VU Amsterdam).
 This edition includes a guest lecture by Paul Milgrom (Stanford).
 Graduate students, faculty members, and advanced practitioners are invited to apply. **Application deadline: December 1, 2023.** -->

+### Conferences
+- [NYSE Microstructure Meets AI Conference](https://www.nyse.com/events/nyse-microstructure-meets-ai-conference), Nov 11, 2024, at the NYSE, New York.
+Calling all academics with papers on U.S. Equity Market Microstructure as well as microstructure’s intersection with AI/ML along with individuals interested in microstructure and the application of AI in the equities markets. **Application deadline: August 30, 2024.**

 ### Data